chaitjo/NTUOSS-MachineLearningWorkshop/README.md

 import matplotlib.pyplot as plt
 ```

 During the course of this tutorial, we shall be importing more functions/classes from these libraries as we build our model.
+We shall be refering to the [scikit-learn documentation](http://scikit-learn.org/stable/documentation.html) a lot, so you might want to have a tab open for it.

 # Task 1: Data Exploration